What is the opportunity?

 The development of ‘omics’ technologies has led to the field of precision oncology, which comprises tailoring treatment regimens to the molecular characteristics of each patient’s tumour.
 The current gold standard for diagnosis and molecular profiling of tumours typically involves the use of tissue biopsies.
 Given their invasive nature, tissue biopsies are associated with many limitations, including patient risk, sample preparation, sensitivity and accuracy, procedural costs and incompatibility for clinical longitudinal monitoring.
-Furthermore, a significant limitation of tissue biopsies is that they fail to capture intra-tumoral and inter-metastatic genetic heterogeneity, further impacting the accuracy of the test.

 Each biomarker has potential for blood-based cancer diagnostics, companion diagnostics, prognostics, and therapy selection and monitoring.
 Liquid biopsies may thus enable:

 - Prognostication by providing information about stage and spread of the disease,